joefallon/phpdatabase/README.md

 Each subclass must implement the abstract methods `convertObjectToArray` and `convertArrayToObject`.
 The method `convertObjectToArray` is used to convert an entity to an associative array.
-The names of the keys map to the culumn names within the database.
+The names of the keys map to the column names within the database.
 The method `convertArrayToObject` is used to convert an associative array that was retrieved from the database into an object.